 In Beirut, Lebanon, Islamic militants kidnap American journalist Terry Anderson and take him to the southern suburbs of the war-torn city, where other Western hostages are being held in scattered dungeons under ruined buildings.
 Before his abduction, Anderson covered the Lebanese Civil War for The Associated Press (AP) and also served as the AP’s Beirut bureau chief.

 On December 4, 1991, Anderson’s Hezbollah captors finally released him after 2,455 days.
 He was the last and longest-held American hostage in Lebanon.
-Although his seven-year ordeal was the longest of the 92 foreigners abducted during Lebanon’s civil war, he was saved the fate of 11 hostages who died or were believed murdered.
+Although his nearly seven-year ordeal was the longest of the 92 foreigners abducted during Lebanon’s civil war, he was saved the fate of 11 hostages who died or were believed murdered.
 Anderson spent his entire captivity blindfolded and was released when the 16-year civil war came to an end.

 In 1993, Anderson published Den of Lions, a memoir of his time in captivity.
 In 2002, he won a lawsuit against the Iranian government and was granted a multi-million dollar settlement.
 The next year, Anderson ran for the Ohio Senate as a Democrat, but was defeated.